More affordable housing means more homes, more neighbours and more opportunities for everyone to thrive.

 Property Values

-Research suggests there is no evidence to suggest non-market housing negatively affects the value of surrounding properties.
-A recent study by BC Housing Research Centre looked at residential property value trends (sale/assessed values) in areas surrounding 13 affordable and supportive housing sites across British Columbia.
+Research suggests there is no evidence that non-market housing negatively affects the value of surrounding properties.
+A study by BC Housing Research Centre looked at residential property value trends (sale/assessed values) in areas surrounding 13 affordable and supportive housing sites across British Columbia.
 It found that “median residential sale prices and assessed values in the areas surrounding the case study sites mirrored or surpassed trends for the surrounding municipality, suggesting non-market housing does not have an impact on surrounding property values.”

 This suggests that residential real estate values are driven by local and global economic factors, rather than new non-market housing in a community.